Indulge in sweet and savory flavor with Stewed Apples. They’re the perfect fall treat made with just 5 ingredients and ready in 15 minutes!

 You’ll need 5 ingredients total to make stewed apples.
 The recipe makes four servings, and the ingredients can be easily halved or doubled if you need more or less.

 - Apples: First up, you need 4 ripe and ready apples.
 You can use any variety!
+This comes out to about 1.3 pounds of apples.

 - Unsalted Butter: 2 tablespoons of butter is needed to add that delicious buttery taste, giving the apples a decadent mouthfeel and flavor.